HwWobbe/WipHww/README.md

 # WipHww

-* consider scheduling MicroTasks via RnA, especially as work expands into more Opend Source technologies that can scale well.
+* consider scheduling MicroTasks via RnA, especially as work expands into Open Source technologies that can scale well
 * investigate "deployment"(s)
 * assess the extent to which WayH will fit into MaarfaPad
 * consider https://github.com/actions (especially for Azure, even if there are fees)